alljoyn/xmppconn/README.md

     sudo cp $ROOTPATH/xmppconn/Manifest.xml /opt/alljoyn/apps/xmppconn

 The Manifest file has to be modified to allow the xmppconn process to be run as "xmppconn" user.
-Add the following line after<env_variables> line:
+Add the following line after the <env_variables> line:

     <variable name="HOME">/home/xmppconn</variable>